 I’m not going to say much about this here since I try to protect Caroline’s privacy online.
 But a gifted child is not the same thing as having a smart child.
 Gifted is different and it brings with it a whole set of challenges and opportunities.
 Like most gifted kids, Caroline’s development is asynchronous in some significant ways and so I’m struggling to determine the best ways to meet her needs and address areas that need focus.
 And have all of us stay sane in the process.

 So what made me decide to write about giftedness?
-Well, I’m writing about it today because it is time for the Gifted Homeschool Bloggers monthly blog hop and I’m using this event to force me out of my comfort zone and write about it.
+Well, I’m writing about it today because it is time to force me out of my comfort zone and write about it.

 Giftedness: Why does it matter?